-How cells defend their cytosol against invading bacteria
+How cells use ubiquitin and autophagy to defend their cytosol against pathogens

 Group Leader page

-The cytosol of mammalian cells appears an attractive niche for bacterial pathogens since it is rich in nutrients whereas, in fact, most intracellular bacteria avoid the cytosol and rather reside inside vesicles.
-We think this paradox is caused by autophagy and other powerful, but poorly characterized, cell-autonomous immune mechanisms that protect the cytosol (reviewed in Randow et al., Science 2013).
+The cytosol of mammalian cells appears an attractive niche for bacterial pathogens since it is rich in nutrients.
+However, perhaps surprisingly, most intracellular bacteria avoid the cytosol and reside inside membrane-surrounded vacuoles.
+We think this paradox is caused by autophagy and other powerful, but poorly characterized, cell-autonomous immune mechanisms that protect the cytosol and which are overcome only by the most adapted pathogens (reviewed in Randow et al., Science 2013).